Solenery

 Conclusion

-With a few smart gadgets and even smarter habits, Canadian homeowners can take back control and stop paying for electricity they don’t use.
+With a few smart gadgets and simple behavioural changes, you can stop paying for electricity you don’t use and reclaim control over your energy consumption.